 Take Steps to Prevent Scars After Surgery

-- Tape.
+- Taping.
 Taping scars right after surgery can help minimizes the risk of the scar becoming wider.
 Paper tape from the bandage or first aid section of most stores will do the trick.
-Taping is most important in the first few weeks after surgery, but can continue for up to eight weeks.
+Taping is most important in the first few weeks after surgery but can continue for up to eight weeks.

 - Tension.
 You should try to avoid putting increased tension on the area over your scar.
 If there is an incision over your knee, don’t go to the gym to work on squats.
 The same principle applies to scars on other parts of the body.

-- Smoking.
+- Stop smoking.
 Nicotine restricts blood flow to an incision and prevents important cells from getting to the area that needs to be healed.
 To reduce your risk of healing problems, nicotine use (cigarettes, patches, chew, etc.) must be stopped four weeks before and after surgery.

 These are just some of the things that can affect healing and scar formation.
 By focusing on those things that can be controlled, you give your incision the best possible chance to heal with a minimally noticeable scar.